 Naming Conventions

-The DCI case convention is inspired by the one used for the OpenID standards, which is snake case.
+The DCI case convention is inspired by the convention used for the OpenID standards, which is snake case.

 As a consequence, snake case is used as a case convention for everything except for the data object title.

-Reference to the OpenID naming practice can be found under this link.
+Reference to the OpenID naming practice can be found using this link.

 For the name of the data objects, e.g. CRVSPerson, CamelCase is used.